abhinpai/pai-portfolio/docs/javascript/modules/m7_destruct.md

 #### 🔸 Assigning Default Value

 To avoid the risk of `Undefined` there is something cool feature i.e we can assign a default value.
-Its useful for the case where the pulled property evaluates to undefined
+It's useful for the case where the pulled property evaluates to undefined

 ```js
 let gadgets = { mobile: '📱', monitor: '🖥', laptop: '💻', printer: '🖨'};